VeronicaBehrens/bioinformaticsCoreManager/projects/README.md

 PDF of dissertation chapter (and future publication) that details:
 1. ATAC-seq
 2. transcription factor binding motif enrichment in differentially accessible regions
-3. Hi-C to examine 3D genome architecture differences Please note that the qPCR-based karyotyping assay detailed in this PDF is no longer relevant.
+3. Hi-C to examine 3D genome architecture differences<br>
+Please note that the qPCR-based karyotyping assay detailed in this PDF is no longer relevant.
 I have since developed a custom approach to detect karyotypic abnormalities in hybrd cells using whole genome sequencing data.
 I am happy to supply the code upon request.